-Gary DiBianco is a partner in the Government Enforcement and White Collar Crime Group in the Washington, D.C. office of Skadden, Arps, Slate, Meagher & Flom.
+Gary DiBianco is a Partner in the Government Enforcement and White Collar Crime Group in the Washington office of Skadden, Arps, Slate, Meagher & Flom.
 His practice focuses on government enforcement, white collar criminal defense and complex cross-border investigations.
+He may be contacted at gary.dibianco@skadden.com.

-Andrew M. Lawrence is a partner in the SEC Enforcement and Compliance Group in the Washington, D.C. office of Skadden, Arps, Slate, Meagher & Flom.
+Andrew M. Lawrence is a Partner in the SEC Enforcement and Compliance Group in the Washington office of Skadden, Arps, Slate, Meagher & Flom.
 His practice focuses on SEC enforcement defense and compliance, white collar criminal defense and conducting internal investigations on behalf of companies and their audit committees.
+He may be contacted at andrew.lawrence@skadden.com.

-Paul A. Solomon is a counsel in the Government Enforcement and White Collar Crime Group in the Washington, D.C. office of Skadden, Arps, Slate, Meagher & Flom.
-His practice focuses on government enforcement, white collar criminal defense, internal investigations, complex civil litigation and advising companies, their audit committees and compliance departments on anticorruption compliance.
+Paul A. Solomon is a Counsel in the Government Enforcement and White Collar Crime Group in the Washington office of Skadden, Arps, Slate, Meagher & Flom.
+His practice focuses on government enforcement, white collar criminal defense, internal investigations, complex civil litigation and advising companies, their audit committees and compliance departments on anti-corruption compliance.
+He may be contacted at paul.solomon@skadden.com.

-B. Michelle Bosworth is an associate in the Litigation Group in the Washington, D.C. office of Skadden, Arps, Slate, Meagher & Flom.
-Her practice focuses on government enforcement, white collar criminal defense, internal investigations, advising companies, their audit committees and compliance departments on anticorruption compliance, and complex civil litigation.
+B. Michelle Bosworth is an Associate in the Litigation Group in the Washington office of Skadden, Arps, Slate, Meagher & Flom.
+Her practice focuses on government enforcement, white collar criminal defense, internal investigations, advising companies, their audit committees and compliance departments on anti-corruption compliance, and complex civil litigation.
+She may be contacted at michelle.bosworth@skadden.com.